muratk3n/thirdwave/en/README.md

 # Tweets

-Good to get indep confirmation from Airbus itself, on weight, volume etc \#H2
+Nice..
+Good to see confirmation from Airbus, on weight, volume etc
+\#H2

 [Link](https://youtu.be/525YtyRi_Vc?t=342)